 On September 18, 1777, fearing that the approaching British army would take and also melt the Liberty Bell for ammo, 200 cavalrymen transferred the iconic sign of liberty by caravan from the Philly State Residence to the basement of the Zion Reformed Church in Allentown, where it stayed until the British ultimately left in June of 1778.

 Now the biggest city in Pennsylvania, Philly functioned as the nation's funding from 1790 until an irreversible capital was established in Washington, D.C., in 1800.
 Both the Declaration of Independence and also the UNITED STATE Constitution were signed in Philadelphia.

 In July of 1952, Jonas Salk established the very first polio vaccination from the eliminated infection at the College of Pittsburgh.
 First tested on himself and also his family, the vaccination was offered nationwide a couple of years later, which lowered the number of polio cases from almost 29,000 in 1955 to less than 6,000 in 1957.

 In 1903, the Boston Americans and Pittsburgh Pirates competed against each other in the first official World Series of Big League Baseball at Presentation Park in Pittsburgh.
 In the best-of-nine series, Boston won five video games to 3.

 The most awful nuclear crash in United States history happened on March 28, 1979, on Three Mile Island near Harrisburg.
-Caused by a collection of system malfunctions and also human errors, the plant's atomic power plant core partially thawed, and also thousands of citizens were evacuated or run away from the area, being afraid of exposure to radiation.
+Caused by a collection of system malfunctions and also human errors, the plant's atomic power plant core was partially thawed, and also thousands of citizens were evacuated or run away from the area, afraid of radiation exposure.